pdqnguyen/pdqnguyen.github.io/_posts/2022-03-18-reviews-part-1.md

-The number of metal albums released per year grew up until the late 2000's, but has since plateaued.
+* <span class="strong-text">The number of metal albums released per year grew up until the late 2000's, but has since plateaued.</span>
-The annual average of weighted-average scores (fourth plot) stays quite high throughout the 70s and 80s, about the same time that many of the all-time top bands were releasing their most iconic albums.
+* The annual average of weighted-average scores (fourth plot) stays <span class="strong-text">quite high throughout the 70s and 80s</span>, about the same time that many of the all-time top bands were releasing their most iconic albums.
-As the metal scene saturated, quality dropped, with scores hitting a low point coinciding with the peak in number of albums.
+* <span class="strong-text">As the metal scene saturated, quality dropped</span>,
+with scores hitting a low point coinciding with the peak in number of albums.
-Albums from the past decade, however, have performed better, with average just about returning to pre-90s levels, giving fans reason to be optimistic about the direction that heavy metal is going.
+* Albums from the past decade, however, have performed better, with <span class="strong-text">the average just about returning to pre-90s levels last year</span>, giving fans reason to be optimistic about the direction that heavy metal is going.
-Even the slump in album production in 2020-21 due to the pandemic has not manifested in a drop in album quality, certainly a positive sign for the industry!
+* Even the slump in album production in 2020-21 has not manifested in a drop in scores, indicating that <span class="strong-text">the COVID-19 pandemic has not adversely affected the quality of metal albums!</span>
-The number of reviews per album is still in decline, but at least for albums of the past few years this is likely just due to recency bias.
+* The number of reviews per album is still in decline, but at least for albums of the past few years this is likely just due to recency bias.
 We saw at the beginning that the rate of reviews submitted to MA hasn't actually dropped in recent years.